Ransomware Explained. What It Is and How It Works

 Cybercriminals simply look for the easiest way to infect a system or network and use that backdoor to spread the malicious content.
 Nevertheless, these are the most common infection methods used by cybercriminals:

-- Spam email campaigns that contain malicious links or attachments (there are plenty of forms that malware can use for disguise on the web);
+- Phishing email campaigns that contain malicious links or attachments (there are plenty of forms that malware can use for disguise on the web);

 - Security exploits in vulnerable software;